TZstatsADS/Spr2017-Proj1-eeelaine/output/README.md

 The output directory contains analysis output, processed datasets, logs, or other processed things.

-This folder has three subfolders:
+This folder has four subfolders:

 (1)SentimentPlots: contains the plots from sentiment analysis.
 These plots record how the sentiment of speech evolve throughout each speech.